Real Girl (album)

-Real Girl is the debut solo studio album by British singer Mutya Buena.
-It was released on 4 June 2007 via Island Records, following her departure from UK girl group the Sugababes in December 2005.
+Real Girl is the debut studio album by British singer Mutya Buena.
+It was released on 4 June 2007 via Island Records.
+Following her departure from British girl group Sugababes in December 2005, Buena later signed a new record deal with Island Records, the same label she was signed to as part of the Sugababes, and began work on the album.